 Part 2.
-Unprotect a Word Document to Open the File - 2 Ways
+How to Unprotect Word Document to Open

 If you have a Word document that needs a password to be opened.
-This section deals with how to unprotect it.
-Let's begin with how to do that if you have the password;
+This section deals with how to unprotect Word document with or without password.
+Let's begin with how to do that if you have the password:

 If you have the password to a protected Word document, removing this password is a very simple process.
 Follow these simple steps to do it;

 Step 1: Open the Word document that you want to unprotect and then click on "File" and select "Protect Document" under the section marked "Info".

 Step 2: In the drop-down menu, select "Encrypt with Password" and then remove the password from the password field.
 Click "OK".

 This will remove the password from the document, thereby unlocking it.

 If you don't have the password to open the document, you may need a more elaborate way to unprotect the document.
 Passper for Word is a password recovery tool that is specifically designed to help you recover the password on any Word document.
 This tool works quickly to help you get a password for any document without affecting the data on the document.
 To do this effectively, Passper for Word must have a set of features that are specifically designed for this purpose.
 The following are some of these features;

 It can be used to recover a password if you've lost the password, don't know the password or you know only a part of the password.